Baked Goods

 Signs of Spoilage

-• Visible mold growth (fuzzy spots, green, black, or white)
+• Visible mold growth (fuzzy spots of various colors)

 • Off-odor (sour, yeasty, or unpleasant smell)